 • Afternoon Session: Science, social studies, or elective subjects.

 A balanced schedule keeps students engaged and avoids burnout.
-Consider using digital planners like those offered by various homeschool resource sites to help organize your day.
+Consider using digital planners to help organize your day.

 Step 7: Connecting with the Homeschool Community